Arab citizens of Israel: 1949–1966

+Between Israel's declaration of independence on 14 May 1948 and the Israeli Nationality Law of 14 July 1952, there technically were no Israeli citizens.

 While most Arabs remaining in Israel were granted citizenship, they were subject to martial law in the early years of the state.
 Zionism had given little serious thought as to how to integrate Arabs, and according to Ian Lustick subsequent policies were 'implemented by a rigorous regime of military rule that dominated what remained of the Arab population in territory ruled by Israel, enabling the state to expropriate most Arab-owned land, severely limit its access to investment capital and employment opportunity, and eliminate virtually all opportunities to use citizenship as a vehicle for gaining political influence'.
-Travel permits, curfews, administrative detentions, and expulsions were part of life until 1966.
 A variety of Israeli legislative measures facilitated the transfer of land abandoned by Arabs to state ownership.
 These included the Absentee Property Law of 1950 which allowed the state to expropriate the property of Palestinians who fled or were expelled to other countries, and the Land Acquisition Law of 1953 which authorized the Ministry of Finance to transfer expropriated land to the state.
 Other common legal expedients included the use of emergency regulations to declare land belonging to Arab citizens a closed military zone, followed by the use of Ottoman legislation on abandoned land to take control of the land.
+Travel permits, curfews, administrative detentions, and expulsions were part of life until 1966.

 Arabs who held Israeli citizenship were entitled to vote for the Israeli Knesset.
-Arab Knesset members have served in office since the First Knesset.
+Arab Knesset members have served in office since the First Knesset in 1949.
 The first Arab Knesset members were Amin-Salim Jarjora and Seif el-Din el-Zoubi who were members of the Democratic List of Nazareth party and Tawfik Toubi, member of the Maki party.

 In 1965 a radical independent Arab group called al-Ard forming the Arab Socialist List tried to run for Knesset elections.
 The list was banned by the Israeli Central Elections Committee.

 In 1966, martial law was lifted completely, and the government set about dismantling most of the discriminatory laws, while Arab citizens were granted the same rights as Jewish citizens under law.